TanmoySG/wunderDB/README.md

 This should start a wunderDb instance.
 For ease of used move the binaries to your bin directory.

 Configurations can also be passed using environment variables.
-Refer [Documentation]() for details.
+Refer [documentation]() for details.

 ### wdbctl - CLI Tool